Sound Affects Matter All Around Us

 When different musical pieces were exposed to the water sample, they formed various beautiful geometric crystals.
 If Masaru played heavy metal music, the basic crystal shape would break apart.

 Dr Emoto wanted to measure the impact of words and phrases on the water’s crystalline structure in taking the experiments further.
-These experiments yielded results that match what psychologists, philosophers and spiritual teachers have been teaching for years- that the words we speak and the thoughts we think impact our well-being on all levels.
+These experiments yielded results that match what psychologists, philosophers and spiritual teachers have been teaching for years-that the words we speak and the thoughts we think impact our well-being on all levels.

 Fabien Maman, a French composer, acupuncturist and bio-energenician, and Helen Grimal, a biologist, experimented with healthy and cancer cells to see how they would respond to voice various instruments.
 The most dramatic effects of sound they captured in photographs were the progressive destabilisation of the cancer cells’ structure.
 When they played sounds that would progress up the music scale, these cancer cells would finally explode.

 The implication of what has been discussed here, although minimally, is profound.
 Since our bodies are made up of 70% water, think about how our environment’s external sounds affect our internal environment right down to the cellular level.
-Imagine how the words we speak about ourselves and others affect our health and the health of those around us.
+Imagine how the words we speak about ourselves and others impact our health and the health of those around us.

 Intention powered by sound healing energy is the key to improved health and other improvements in one’s life.